adavisfoy/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-The next section of our analysis will utilize t-tests to evaluate our sample mean versus a presumed population mean (mu = 1500).
+The next section of our analysis will utilize t-tests to evaluate our sample mean versus a presumed population mean (mu = 1500 PSI).

 Our null and alternative hypothoses can be stated as follows:
 - H0: There is no statistical difference between the observed sample mean and the presumed population mean.
 - HA: There is a statistical difference between the observed sample mean and the presumed population mean.

-- Mean of All Lots versus Mu
+- **Mean of All Lots versus Population Mean (Mu = 1500 PSI)**

 ![all_lots_t_test.png](all_lots_t_test.png)

+- Conclusion: Assuming our significance level is the common 0.05 percent, our p-value is greater than our significance level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis and can determine that the mean of our sample versus the population mean are statistically similar.

-- Mean of Lot 1 versus Mu
+- **Mean of Lot 1 versus Population Mean (Mu = 1500 PSI)**

 ![lot_1_t_test.png](lot_1_t_test.png)

+- Conclusion: Assuming our significance level is the common 0.05 percent, our p-value is greater than our significance level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis and can determine that the mean of our sample versus the population mean are statistically similar.

-- Mean of Lot 2 versus Mu
+- **Mean of Lot 2 versus Population Mean (Mu = 1500 PSI)**

 ![lot_2_t_test.png](lot_2_t_test.png)

+- Conclusion: Assuming our significance level is the common 0.05 percent, our p-value is greater than our significance level.
+Therefore, we do not have sufficient evidence to reject the null hypothesis and can determine that the mean of our sample versus the population mean are statistically similar.

-- Mean of Lot 3 versus Mu
+- **Mean of Lot 3 versus Population Mean (Mu = 1500 PSI)**

 ![lot_3_t_test.png](lot_3_t_test.png)

+- Conclusion: Assuming our significance level is the common 0.05 percent, our p-value is less than our significance level.
+Therefore, we have sufficient evidence to reject the null hypothesis and can determine that the mean of our sample for Lot 3 suspension coils is statistically different than the population mean (mu = 1500 PSI).